shawn-huesman/cms_casestudy/README.md

 However, when exported to Excel, all fields found in the dataset are exported.

+Additonally, you can sort by each field by clicking on the name in the search results.

 # Installation

 (If any of these commands do not work, try either 'python3' or 'python3.11' in place of 'python')